D-GAP: Improving Out-of-Domain Robustness via Dataset-Agnostic and Gradient-Guided Augmentation in Frequency and Pixel Spaces: Experiments

 \subsection{Comparison Results}

-Figure \ref{points} summarizes the in-domain (ID) and out-of-domain (OOD) performance for all methods across four real-world datasets: iWildCam, Camelyon17, BirdCalls, and Galaxy10.
+Fig. \ref{points} summarizes the in-domain (ID) and out-of-domain (OOD) performance for all methods across four real-world datasets: iWildCam, Camelyon17, BirdCalls, and Galaxy10.
 Each point represents one method, colors and shapes represent method types, and our method is marked as a red star.

-\paragraph{Results on Real-World Datasets.} Our method consistently achieves the best OOD performance across all four real-world datasets, while maintaining a strong ID performance.
+\textbf{Results on Real-World Datasets.} Our method consistently achieves the best OOD performance across all four real-world datasets, while maintaining a strong ID performance.
 Notably, our approach significantly outperforms all generic methods, including \textbf{generic augmentation} and \textbf{domain invariance} baselines that do not require dataset-specific design or prior knowledge.
 Compared to the best generic method (FACT) on iWildCam, our method improves OOD Macro F1 from 34.7\% to 36.8\%.
 On Camelyon17, our approach achieves 96.4\% OOD accuracy, outperforming the best generic augmentation (SAM at 92.2\%) and the best domain invariance method (LP-FT at 91.4\%).
 On BirdCall, OOD Macro F1 increases from 35.1\% (FACT) to 40.7\%, and on Galaxy10, our method improves OOD accuracy from 74.1\% (SAM) to 83.4\%.
-Overall, our method provides a more effective and generalizable way to improving OOD robustness.

 Moreover, our method also outperforms \textbf{dataset-specific augmentation} methods Connect Later + Copy-Paste on iWildCam, Connect Later + Stain Color Jitter on Camelyon17, and Connect Later + Copy-Paste + Jitter on BirdCalls, all of which require expert knowledge and manual design tailored for the dataset based on its characteristics.
 In contrast, our method is in a fully \textbf{dataset-agnostic} way, but still achieves superior or comparable results.
 These results show that our method is not only effective but also broadly applicable, without relying on dataset-specific analysis or prior knowledge.